dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 Collecting call stacks in Linux `perf` is possible with three methods:

 1. Frame pointers (`perf record --call-graph fp`).
 Requires binary being built with `--fnoomit-frame-pointer`.
-Historically, the frame pointer `RBP` register was used for debugging since it allows us to get the call stack without popping all the arguments from the stack (aka stack unwinding).
+Historically, the frame pointer (`RBP` register) was used for debugging since it enables us to get the call stack without popping all the arguments from the stack (aka stack unwinding).
 The frame pointer can tell the return address immediately.
 However, it consumes one register just for this purpose, so it was expensive.
 It can also be used for profiling since it enables cheap stack unwinding.
 2. DWARF debug info (`perf record --call-graph dwarf`).
 Requires binary being built with DWARF debug information `-g` (`-gline-tables-only`).
 Obtains call stacks through stack unwinding procedure.
 3. Intel Last Branch Record (LBR) Hardware feature `perf record --call-graph lbr`.
 Obtains call stacks by parsing the LBR stack (a set of HW registers).
 Not as deep call graph as the first two methods.
 See more information about LBR in [@sec:lbr].